snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/index.md

 :::info

-Our dbt packages are under a mix of licenses, including some under the [Snowplow Personal & Academic License](/personal-and-academic-license-1.0).
-For more information about what this means please see the [FAQ](/docs/contributing/personal-and-academic-license-faq/index.md) or contact us to gain access to our [Data Models Pack](https://snowplow.io/snowplow-data-model-pack/) that enables use of all our packages.
+Our dbt models are available under a mix of licenses.
+For more information about how to get access to these models, please contact us by requesting a demo if you are new to Snowplow or by reaching out to our support team.

 :::